signal-kite/articles/check-list-for-landing-page.md

 - Why is your product cheaper/more expensive than X?
 - Your product looks too complicated/simple
 - How can your product help me?
-- What are preferenses using your product over using X?
+- What are the preferences for using your product over using X?

 ### 18. Grammar
-Don't forget to check the texts on your website before lauch.
+Don't forget to check the texts on your website before launch.
 Here is how you can do it:

 - hire a professional editor
 - use [Grammarly](https://www.grammarly.com/) - their free plan is very comprehensive
-- ask [ChatGPT](https://chat.openai.com/auth/login) proofread your text
+- ask [ChatGPT](https://chat.openai.com/auth/login) to proofread your text

 ## SEO and social media